Category: #information

 Topics Included:

-The complete binder kit is $249.00 and can be mailed anywhere in the contiguous 48 states for $17.00, as of this date 1/11/2023.
+You also receive clean sheets to make copies.
+This is great for updating the records and for when you need to use medications given check-off sheets.
+The complete binder kit is $249.00 and can be mailed anywhere in the contiguous 48 states for $17.00, as of this date 10/25/2023.
 Prices for printing and mailing may be updated as those prices increase.
 Yes, I am telling you to get the binder before the price increases.

-PDF file for family use $129.00
+Fillable PDF file for family use $129.00 Fillable PDF file for single use $69.00 Pat

 It looks like aging, but what if it is malnutrition?

-You notice that your mom has lost weight.
-Maybe, she was a larger woman that could lose a few pounds.
+It may be disease-related or due to other reasons that can be addressed and fixed.
+December 7, 2022 You notice that your mom has lost weight.
+Maybe, she was a larger woman who could lose a few pounds.
 She tells you that she is not hungry or doesn’t have much of an appetite.
 She does not appear to be underweight, so you don’t think too much about it.

 Ask more questions such as: